-For more on Vietnam’s amazing capital, have a look at my other 5s from around Hanoi.
+For more on Vietnam’s amazing capital, have a look at my other pieces from around Hanoi.

 Like these?
-Then why not have a leaf through my articles from across Vietnam.
+Then why not have a leaf through my articles from all across Vietnam.